 Terminating a trust early is different than closing or ending a trust that has already been administered.
 For detailed instructions and a list of steps required to close a trust after administration, review our section on how to end a trust.

-Steps in Terminating a Trust
+List of Steps to Terminate a Trust

-5. Complete paperwork to terminate the trust in accordance with the trust agreement and applicable state law.
+5. Notify trust beneficiaries and other interested parties that the trust will terminate on a particular date and you are resigning as trustee.
+Provide a final trust accounting if required.6.
+Complete paperwork to terminate the trust in accordance with the trust agreement and applicable state law.
 You can find information on state laws that apply to trusts on our

 books for trustees page.
 Whether you have questions about when a trust ends, how to distribute trust assets to beneficiaries, whether you need beneficiaries to sign anything, and how to file final tax returns for a trust, a comprehensive reference manual for trustees will be a good resource to have throughout the process.

-If the creators of the irrevocable trust and the intended beneficiaries do not all agree to terminate it, a court order may be required to terminate the trust.
-Anyone seeking to terminate an irrevocable trust should consult an experienced trusts and estates attorney regarding the options for terminating the particular type of trust involved and applicable state law requirements.
-See finding an attorney.
+Typically, an irrevocable trust cannot be terminated without the consent of all grantors, donors or settlors of the trust, as well as all beneficiaries.
+If such consent may be obtained, these parties will all need to sign appropriate documentation to terminate the trust.
+For an overview of these types of trusts, see irrevocable trusts.If the settlors of the irrevocable trust and the intended beneficiaries do not all agree to terminate it, a court order may be required to terminate the trust.
+Anyone seeking to terminate an irrevocable trust should consult an experienced trusts and estates attorney regarding the options for terminating the type of trust involved and applicable state law requirements.